 NANOOS is proud to host a webinar highlighting the UW Coastal Modeling Group’s LiveOcean, a computer model simulating ocean water properties.
 LiveOcean makes 3-day forecasts of currents, temperature, salinity, and biogeochemical fields like oxygen and phytoplankton.
 It is accessible on NVS, along with many interactive features.
 Join Dr. Parker MacCready, LiveOcean Project Lead, to learn about the model, how it can be accessed and utilized, and have the opportunity to provide feedback.

 Register using the link below and see you on 10 December 2024, 10-11 AM PT, via Zoom.
+The webinar recording will be made available on the NANOOS website.

 A comprehensive look at Puget Sound marine conditions for the year 2023 is now available.
 Physical, chemical, and biological information, ranging from large-scale climate variations to local biota monitoring, is summarized to provide a thorough overview of conditions in Puget Sound and the surrounding area during 2023.
 The report includes many contributions from NANOOS, and is published by UW's Puget Sound Institute and Puget Sound Partnership as part of the Puget Sound Ecosystem Monitoring Program.